itversity/mastering-redshift/README.md

 # Mastering Redshift for Data Engineers

-Here are the comprehensive courses on Data Engineering using AWS Data Analytics on Udemy as well as our LMS.
-Our Guided Program is a comprehensive bundle which include all relevant courses related to Data Engineering using AWS Data Analytics.
+You can find list of our comprehensive courses on Data Engineering using AWS Data Analytics on Udemy as well as our LMS in the below table.
+We also offer a [comprehensive bundle or program]((https://itversity.com/bundle/data-engineering-using-aws-analytics)) which include all relevant courses related to Data Engineering using AWS Data Analytics.

-We also offer Bundle or Program for [Data Engineering using AWS Data Analytics](https://itversity.com/bundle/data-engineering-using-aws-analytics) on our LMS.

 |Course Title|Udemy Link|Guided Program Link|
 |---|---|---|